Better Process Control School

 “All operators of retorts, processing systems, and aseptic processing and packaging systems, and container closure inspectors shall be under operating supervision of a person who has attended a school approved by the Commissioner for giving instruction in retort operations, processing systems operations, aseptic processing and packaging systems operations, and container closure inspections, and has been identified by that school as having satisfactorily completed the prescribed course of instruction.”

 The U.S. Food and Drug Administration has selected Michigan State University as one of the authorized schools to present the Better Process Control School.
 Students who successfully complete this course will meet FDA certification requirements.

-March 3-6, 2020 - Four day: Acidified Foods and Low Acid Canned Foods, Better Process Control School
+March 7-17, 2022: Acidified Foods and Low Acid Canned Foods, Better Process Control School

 Food Safety Preventative Controls Alliance (FSPCA) Preventive Controls for Human Food – Blended Training Course

 The Food Safety Modernization Act (FSMA) requires every processing facility falling under the regulation to have at least one "Preventive Controls Qualified Individual" (PCQI) to help develop and implement the required Food Safety Plan.
 The Food Safety Preventive Controls Alliance (FSPCA) Blended Training course was developed to provide individuals an alternative to the instructor-led 3-day program to complete the FSPCA Preventive Controls for Human Food course.

 This course is recognized by the FDA and successful completion of this course is one way to meet the requirements for a "preventive controls qualified individual."

 Hazard Analysis and Critical Control Points (HACCP)

 Food or other companies that are in need of a certified Hazard Analysis and Critical Control Point (HACCP) individual can register for one of two upcoming trainings through Michigan State University Extension.